Menachem Mendel Schneerson

 As leader of the Chabad-Lubavitch movement, he took an insular Hasidic group that almost came to an end with the Holocaust and transformed it into one of the most influential movements in religious Jewry, with an international network of over 5,000 educational and social centers.
-The institutions he established include kindergartens, schools, drug-rehabilitation centers, care homes for the disabled, and synagogues.
+The institutions he established include kindergartens, schools, drug-rehabilitation centers, care homes for disabled people, and synagogues.

 Schneerson's published teachings fill more than 400 volumes, and he is noted for his contributions to Jewish continuity and religious thought, as well as his wide-ranging contributions to traditional Torah scholarship.
 He is recognized as the pioneer of Jewish outreach.
-During his lifetime, many of his adherents believed that he was the Messiah.
-His own attitude to the subject, and whether he openly encouraged this, is hotly debated among academics.
-During Schneerson's lifetime, the messianic controversy and other issues elicited fierce criticism from many quarters in the Orthodox world, especially earning him the enmity of Elazar Shach.
+During his lifetime, many of his adherents believed that he was the Messiah, though not all Chabadniks subscribe to this belief.
+His own attitude to the subject, and whether he proclaimed it, is hotly debated among academics and scholars of Judaism.
+During Schneerson's lifetime, the messianic controversy and other issues elicited fierce criticism from many quarters in the Orthodox world, from Israel's Chief Rabbi Ovadia Yosef to Elazar Shach.

 In 1978, the U.S. Congress asked President Jimmy Carter to designate Schneerson's birthday as the national Education Day in the U.S. It has been since commemorated as Education and Sharing Day.
 In 1994, Schneerson was posthumously awarded the Congressional Gold Medal for his "outstanding and lasting contributions toward improvements in world education, morality, and acts of charity".
 Schneerson's resting place attracts Jews for prayer.